chplushsieh/carvana-challenge/README.md

    Images are all of size 1918 x 1280

+2. Before training, start `crayon` by running `docker run -d -p 8888:8888 -p 8889:8889 --name crayon alband/crayon`

-2. Run `crayon` and then `python train.py`
+3. Run `python train.py`

 3. Run `python test.py <experiment_name>`

    If you'd like to ensemble results from more than one experiemnts, simeply run `test.py` as many times as you want.

-   For example, `python test.py PeterUnet3_dropout` and then `python test.py PeterUnet4` will automatically ensemble and save their predictions in `./output/ensemble/prob`.
+   For example, Running `python test.py PeterUnet3_dropout` and then `python test.py PeterUnet4` will automatically ensemble and save their predictions in `./output/ensemble/prob`.
 Ensembled experiment names will be saved in `./output/ensemble/models_ensembled.txt`

    :warning: Before you run `test.py` the first time, make sure you have at least `500GB` free disk space to save prediction results.